 ADI STAGE 3: Combined On-Road & Classroom Training (4 x half-day sessions; 16 hours) of Instructional Ability Training (including ADI Teaching Manual).

 2 – Complete both forms (the ADI application form and the Vetting form).
 Get your Tax Access Code from Revenue.
-Post all of these to the RSA in Ballina, Co Mayo with two recently taken passport photographs.
+Post these to the RSA in Ballina, Co Mayo, with two recently taken passport photographs.
 The RSA usually take 3/4 weeks to process your application.
-When successful, the RSA will write to you and provide you with an “eligibility number”; this number will enable you to apply for your first exam, the ADI Theory Test.
+When successful, the RSA will write to you and provide you with an “eligibility number”, enabling you to apply for your first exam, the ADI Theory Test.

 3 – When you have scheduled your Stage 1 exam date, contact us immediately.
 We will advise you of the relevant material to read, all recommended by the RSA.
 We will arrange your Stage 1 training date approximately ten days before this exam.
 We will require your first deposit payment of €750.00 at this stage.